toladata/Knowledgebase/en/6-programs/team.md

 ---
 #### What is a team?

-Team is everyone who works on a program or project and has access to it on TolaData as Program Admin, Program Team or even has View only permission.
+Team is everyone who works on a program or project and has access to it on TolaData as Program Admin, Program Team member or has View only permission.

 #### Why list your team members?